TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 ### Accessing snapshots

-After a SQLMesh project has been successfully loaded, its snapshots can be accessed in Python macro functions or Python models that generate SQL through the `snapshots` attribute of the `MacroEvaluator`.
+After a SQLMesh project has been successfully loaded, its snapshots can be accessed in Python macro functions and Python models that generate SQL through the `snapshots` attribute of the `MacroEvaluator`.

 This enables the inspection of physical table names or the processed intervals of certain snapshots at runtime, and can be achieved as shown in the following example: